Patrick Seagrist

-Patrick Seagrist (born February 21, 1998) is an American professional soccer player who plays as a defender for FC Tulsa of the USL Championship.
+Patrick Seagrist (born February 21, 1998) is an American professional soccer player who plays as a defender for Lexington SC of the USL Championship.

 Early life and career

 Seagrist attended Marquette University where he played for the soccer team for four years tallying 6 goals and 16 assists in 65 appearances.

 In 2019, Seagrist made eight appearances for USL League Two club, Chicago FC United.

 Professional career

 New York Red Bulls

 Seagrist was select 10th overall in the 2020 MLS SuperDraft by the New York Red Bulls.
 On February 27, Seagrist signed his first professional contract with the first team.

 Seagrist's option was declined by New York on November 30, 2020.

 Inter Miami

 On December 23, 2020, Seagrist joined Inter Miami ahead of their 2021 season.
 New York acquired a third-round 2021 MLS SuperDraft pick in exchange.

 On April 15, 2021, it was announced that Seagrist would join USL Championship side Indy Eleven on a season-long loan.

 Following the 2021 season, Seagrist's contract option was declined by Miami.